davidnunez/literacytablets/mos_tinkerbook_study/instructions.md

 ### To Child

-- How old are you?
-- What did you like the best about the Baby D story?
-- What did you like the least about the Baby D story?
-- How often do you read books at home or school?
-- Do you usually read by yourself or with other people?
+1. What did you like best about the Baby D story?
+2. What did you like least about the Baby D story?
+3. How often do you read books at home or school?
+4. Do you usually read by yourself or with other people?
+5. How old are you? (you can ask the caregiver if the child is uncooperative)

-### To Parent
+### To Caregiver

+- What did you think about the story?
-- Do you have any suggestions for us to improve this tablet experience?
+- Do you have any suggestions for us to improve the reading experience?

-- Do you have any questions about our research and future goals?
+### Debriefing
+Thank you again for helping us out! **Would you like a sticker?**Lots of adults read with kids on tablets and ipads.
+We want to see how reading on a tablet is different from reading a traditional book.
+We also want to use all the great reading behaviors you guys exhibit to add an interactive character to the baby duck story who encourages all those behaviors.
+This might be useful for parents who may not use these behaviors, or for kids who are reading on their own – maybe reading an interactive story with a character who reads like you is better than just watching TV.
+Do you have any other questions about our research or future goals?
+Thanks again!
 ------

-### Final
+### Teardown
+- The Tripod gets stored in the volunteer room.

-- Be sure to thank both the parent and child.
+- All other equipment returns to the lab.
-- **Don’t forget to give child a sticker!**
-- Plug tablet back into charger if needed.
-- Bring back tablet and camera to Media Lab and give to David for processing ( dnunez@media.mit.edu )
+- Give tablet and camera to David for processing ( dnunez@media.mit.edu )